Crews in Cuba rush to repair a damaged power plant to ease a blackout

 Crews worked overnight to repair a broken boiler at one of Cuba’s largest thermoelectric plants, but officials have warned that it could take three to four days for power to be fully restored.

-State media reported that some 444,700 customers in Havana, or 52%, had power, as well as 30 hospitals and 10 water supply stations.
+State media reported that nearly 660,000 customers in Havana, or 77%, had power, as well as 43 hospitals and 10 water supply stations.
+However, officials warned of low power generation and said some circuits that crews had reconnected were kicked offline again.

 “I have no words to describe what I’m going through: the heat, the mosquitoes and no electricity.
 The food could spoil,” he said.
 "I'm aware of all the problems that exist, but listen, it’s been more than 24 hours now.”